 - Possess also a varied and extensive general culture and inter-sectoral language skills (business, legal, technical etc.) Let's imagine, for instance, a case of an interpreting service for two companies that discuss the distribution of technology products: in addition to knowing a specific terminology (say an agricultural machine), the interpreter must in fact be equally competent in any contractual term (rights/obligations, payments, penalties, storage, etc.) and probably of local market specific characteristics with any possible legal implications.
-Then, at lunch or dinner, he should know how to follow the discussion on other levels (personal, political etc.) but still functional to the establishment of the desired relationship of trust between the two parties.
-All this even without the opportunity to participate himself in the meal because the two sides talk incessantly, making the last hours of the day particularly exhausting from the physical point of view.
+Then, at lunch or dinner, interpreters should also know how to follow the discussion on other levels (personal, political etc.) but still functional to the establishment of the desired relationship of trust between the two parties.
+All this even without the opportunity to participate themselves in the meal because the two sides talk incessantly, making the last hours of the day particularly exhausting from the physical point of view.

-- Be able to understand the client's requirements—that is what exactly he or she wants to achieve with the interpreter's help.
+- Be able to understand the client's requirements—that is what exactly he wants to achieve with the interpreter's help.
 This is not always clear, particularly during business discussions or when the client has little to no experience working with interpreters.
-A preliminary meeting (even a virtual one) to highlight all potential obstacles that might hinder the success of the service is the interest of all parties, and therefore the interpreter should seek it when necessary.
+A preliminary meeting (even a virtual one) to highlight all potential obstacles that might hinder the success of the service is in the interest of all parties, and therefore the interpreter should seek it when necessary.
 It is surprising to see how many clients believe that the interpreter can translate everything just because "this is his work and he knows languages!